-Challenge number Detail of challenge 1 Context of Deprivation: Limited life and cultural experiences for many of our disadvantaged children restricts understanding of many of the curriculum areas.
-2 Attainment Gaps: Data and informal assessments demonstrate that our disadvantaged children generally attain lower academically than those of their peers.
+Challenge number Detail of challenge

+1 Context of Deprivation:

+Many of our children are impacted by high deprivation and the challenges this brings.
+Limited life and cultural experiences for many of our disadvantaged children restricts understanding of many of the curriculum areas.
+Low aspirations, resilience and determination to achieve success can impact on attitudes to learning and behaviours.

+2 Attainment Gaps:

+Data and informal assessments demonstrate that our disadvantaged children generally attain lower academically than those of their peers.
 This is evidenced on entry to school life.

-3 Underdeveloped Language and Communication skills: Through observation, conversation and assessment, it is evident that many of our children have underdeveloped language skills and vocabulary, especially on entry to school.
-4 Attendance:
+3 Under developed Language and Communication skills: Through observation, conversation and assessment, it is evident that many of our children have underdeveloped language skills and vocabulary, especially on entry to school.
+4 Attendance: Attendance for PP children has historically been lower than that of their peers.
+We have a significant number of children with EHCP (in particularly Hearing-Impaired children) whose attendance is significantly lower than National Average.

-Attendance for PP children has historically been lower than that of their peers.
-During the last academic year, our actions demonstrated positive impact and our attendance for PP children was almost in line with their non-PP peers.
-However, this is an area we have to consistently target to ensure all children attend school when they are well.
 5 Social care needs: Through assessments, discussions with high schools regarding children who have recently left us, discussions with parents, teachers and children, we have identified social and emotional challenges which are affecting individual children's ability to effectively learn, be resilient, be confident and cope well in challenging situations.
 Some of these children are also subject to Children in Need or Child Protection Plans.
+6 Special Educational Needs: A significant proportion of PP children have been identified with SEND (although several more children are being monitored).
+In Years 1 - 6, 25% (43 children) have been identified as having SEND and of these children, 40% have an EHCP (17 children).